jonnyg23/obsidian_devlog/KTS TODO.md

 - [ ] 1.
 Need to Check on how to add the :loading prop to each list item once clicked.
 - [ ] Add loading progress bar on top of page when going to different page routes.
 - [ ] Question: **Materials & Bolts don't have tower refs even though they should?** ==This is a separate task==
+- [ ] Question: **What is the `L` column in the test matrix?**
+- [ ] Why do we not have Dt and just base Diameters in each section?
+It doesn't match up with the matlab code if staggered where the bottom diameter of the second is the top diameter of the first.

 ## DOING ⚙️